 Honda SELECTABLE TORQUE CONTROL (HSTC)

-Notice that new button on the handlebar by the clutch perch?
-New for 2020, the CRF450RX gets our Honda Selectable Torque Control (HSTC).
+Changing terrain requires changing power character.
+No worries: The CRF450RX features our Honda Selectable Torque Control (HSTC).
 You can choose from one of three settings to perfectly dial your bike in depending on how much traction is available.

 260mm FRONT BRAKE